querycert/qcert/docs/spark2-runtime-design.md

 Spark2 runtime design notes
 ===========================

-We need a data representation that supports the rich data model of QCert, while being close enough to what SparkSQL natively supports to take advantage of its efficient execution without converting data back and forth.
+We need a data representation that supports the rich data model of Qcert, while being close enough to what SparkSQL natively supports to take advantage of its efficient execution without converting data back and forth.

 Spark data model
 ----------------